 Your medical school experience will not significantly differ from your classmates, except that you will apply for the military match in your 4th year of medical school.
 You will most likely be selected into a military training program (a variable percentage each year is allowed to defer military service to complete a civilian residency).
-During your first year of training you will have the option to apply for straight-through residency training (similar to a civilian residency) or apply for a position as a General Medical Officer (GMO).
+During the next five years, the Medical Corps is going through a transition of increasing the number of people going straight-through to residency (known as continuous contracts) instead of serving as General Medical Officers (GMO).
+Those who are selected into a straight-through training position will not have to apply again for residency (similar to civilian programs).
+Those who were only selected for 1-year positions will have the option to apply for a position as a General Medical Officer (GMO).
 Those who are selected to train straight-through residency will begin to complete their service obligation after graduating residency.
 Those who choose to serve as a GMO will have the time served as a GMO count towards their training obligation.
 While 75% of GMO's choose to seek a military residency afterwards, about 25% decide to complete their HPSP service obligation and separate from the Navy.
-Those who complete a Navy Residency complete their service.
+Those who complete a Navy Residency complete their service obligation as a staff physician and then make a personal decision on whether to continue service.